-MSM represent approximately 4% of the U.S. population but account for 53% of all people living with HIV/AIDS (PLWHA).
+MSM represent approximately 4% of the U.S. population but account for 53% of all people with HIV.
 The authors describe that there are complex factors affecting sexual risk of HIV infection among MSM, including drug use.
 They suggest that prevention programs may be more effective if they are tailored for older cohorts of MSM and address interpersonal communication, erection problems, and substance use to reduce health risks.

 - Justice AC.
 HIV and aging: time for new paradigm.
 Curr HIV/AIDS Rep. 2010 May;7(2):69-76.